ppeelen/CarPlayground/README.md

-# CarPlayPlayground
+# CarPlayground
-Test app for different CarPlay stuff
+This is a test project for testing different CarPlay things seperated from any main project.